Should I Get A Lawyer After A Hit-and-Run?

 • You file a claim within 30 days of the collision.

 If you meet all of these conditions, you might have a claim.
-You should discuss your situation with a hit-and-run lawyer.
+Consider discussing your situation with a hit-and-run lawyer.

 Phantom Drivers

 A phantom driver is someone who swerves into your lane, causing you to swerve out of the way.
 When you move out of the way, it leads to a collision.
 You might hit a street sign, guardrail, or another vehicle.
 Sometimes, vehicles roll over or end up in ditches.
-If you can identify the driver, you can pursue compensation.
+If you can identify the driver, you may be eligible to pursue compensation.

 Phantom drivers are usually reckless and do not look back.
 These drivers are also more challenging to identify.
 In legal terms, they are not considered hit-and-run drivers.
 There was no physical contact between their vehicle and yours, which means you cannot use your uninsured motorist coverage.